yheechan/SBFL_dataset_generator/README.md

 * analyze ossfuzz timeout bugs

 ## Currently Working On:
-2. improve performance on FL (by excluding coincident passed TC)
 3. Change to execute for single BUG version (for simplicity)
 4. documentation in GREAT DETAIL
 * [IMPO] Check whether skipping TC runs are correctly skipped